Welsh language activity ideas

 This resource will focus on a visit and the journey to the seaside.
 Role play can be one of the most important activities for young children, it not only stimulates their imagination but can help with their social development that links to each area of learning of the Foundation Phase in Wales.
 You may find that the children enjoy role playing a bus journey to the beach, singing the ‘Wheels on the bus’ song, where you could introduce a Welsh verse and in turn sing the full Welsh version.
 You may find that Dwmplen Malwoden's story and activities could help support the introduction of new words and phrases associated with the seaside, including the Brawddegau Glan Y Môr activity-click on the smiley face to start the activity.

 Fflic and Fflac have created their own indoor beach, and have shared some useful Welsh phrases to support the children’s language development.
 They’ve even made their own ice-cream cones!

 Click on Parri Popeth Character where you will find an activity to create your own bilingual postcard of your beach trip or holiday.
 Don’t forget that it is important to spend time relaxing after a day at the seaside.
-On a warm day, lay the child down on a blanket, possibly under a tree and hang some shells and things which the children may have collected from their trip which will encourage further discussions, try saying the English word first, then the Welsh and then repeat the English word.
+On a warm day, lay the child down on a blanket, possibly under a tree and hang some shells and things which the children may have collected from their trip which will encourage further discussions, try saying the Welsh word first, then the English and then repeat the Welsh word.

 You may have a box of summer activity resources, you could create a laminate document with a photo of each resource noting the Welsh and English word for each.
 Alternatively make flash cards of these to play snap or match up pairs, making sure each child says the Welsh word when they turn over each card.
 Don’t forget to include your sun cream – ‘eli haul’!
 To help you with translation you may find the University Of Wales Trinity Of Saint David, Welsh-English/English -Welsh online Dictionary helpful.